corymickelson/NoPoDoFo/guides/encrypt.md

 # NoPoDoFo Encrypt
 NoPoDoFo (PoDoFo compiled with libidn and OpenSSL) provides the ability to set owner / user password(s), encryption key length, document protection, and encryption algorithm options.
+Please note, on windows NoPoDoFo is built without libidn, which is required for aes encryption, algorithms `rc4v1` and `rc4v2` are however still available without libidn.
 See [EncryptionOption](https://github.com/corymickelson/nopodofo/blob/master/lib/encrypt.ts#L21-L27) for details.

 To encrypt a document see the [Document guide](https://github.com/corymickelson/NoPoDoFo/tree/master/guides/document.md)